A guide to hose clamps

 Hose-clamp materials

-Hose clamps are generally made in carbon steel, stainless steel or plastics.
+Hose clamps are generally made in metal, like carbon steel or stainless steel, or plastics.
 Plastics are a cost-efficient alternative to metals, but only in particular applications, as explained earlier.
 Plastics are also corrosion resistant, and so is stainless steel.
 Extra-large stainless-steel hose clamps are available for bigger assemblies.
 For heavy-duty applications, consider steel for its strength.

 Download free CADs and try before you buy